mayoyamasaki/html2text/README.md

 # html2text
-html2text is a shiple implementation text extractor that convert html to tokenizable text which can be easily tokenized.
+html2text converts html to text which can be easily tokenized.

 ## Requirements
 - you should install [readability](https://github.com/buriy/python-readability) module.